Marianna-Pinho/TCC02-Implementation/01-Final_Monography_Codes/01-Collector_ADSB_C/Readme.md

 ## ADS-B Information

-The system saves the following information about the aircrafts that sends ADS-B messages:
+The system saves the following information about the aircrafts that send ADS-B messages:

 **1. Identification information**<br>
 	a.
 ICAO<br>